 How many pages on AGS website

-We’ve even tried this with the EGL India site, and got not-so-promising results to be honest.
-Moreover, out of ALL the reputable diamond labs, EGL is the only one that doesn’t have a Wikipedia page.
-Whaaat?
+We also attempted a similar search with the EGL India site, which yielded similarly uninspiring results.
+Interestingly, out of all the reputable diamond labs, EGL is the sole one lacking a Wikipedia page.
+Intriguing, right?

-When you search for your diamond in reputable sites like James Allen, Whiteflash, or Blue Nile, you will NEVER find any diamond with EGL certificates, and now you know why!
+When you search for diamonds on trusted sites like James Allen, Whiteflash, or Blue Nile, you’ll NEVER encounter any diamonds with EGL certificates.
+Now you know why!

 Whiteflash Vertical